csecht/opencv-contour-utility2/README.md

        python3 -m equalize_it --i images/sample2.jpg -s 0.5

 Note that with no input argument, as in the first example, the default sample1.jpg from the `images` folder is used for input.
-Three additional sample input files are provided in the `images` folder.
+Additional sample input files are provided in the `images` folder.

 On Windows systems, you may need to replace 'python3' with 'python' or 'py'.

 Be aware that very large image file may require a few seconds to display the program widows, depending on your system performance.
 Be patient.